Tall Oak II: Midcon System

 The Carmen plant serves expanding natural gas production in the liquids-rich NW STACK play which includes the Meramec zone, the Osage zone and portions of the Cana Woodford shale play.
-Compression is provided at nine existing compressor stations located throughout Woods, Major and Dewey counties.
+Compression is provided at six existing compressor stations located throughout Woods, Major and Dewey counties.

 Tall Oak Midstream III has completed more than 150 miles of low-pressure and high-pressure pipelines in the Arkoma STACK as well as three compressor stations capable of compressing over 140 MMscf/d of low-pressure natural gas.
 The Panther Creek Plant, a 200 MMscf/d RSV technology processing plant, was completed in August 2019 and is currently moving processed gas to MarkWest’s Arkoma Connector and the NGLs are connected to OneOK’s NGL system.

 The company is currently adding compression capacity and additional gathering pipelines as producers continue to add new wells to the system.
 The gas gathering system is currently located in McIntosh, Okfuskee, Hughes and Coal counties with plans to expand into Pittsburg, Okmulgee and Seminole counties as future drilling occurs.